← Back to research

 What is Tasklet?

-Tasklet is an AI agent automation platform that lets you describe what you want in plain English — the AI figures out how to connect to your tools and runs automatically on triggers like schedules or emails.
+Tasklet is a cloud AI agent platform that lets teams describe what they want in plain English — the AI figures out how to connect to your tools and runs automatically on triggers like schedules, events, or emails.

 How much does Tasklet cost?